keen/devise_keen/README.md

     *Required*.
 The project id to write to.
 *  `keen_write_key`
     *Required*.
 The Keen IO write key.
-*  `keen_collection`
+*  `keen_collection_prefix`
-    The optional collection name to store events in.
-If not set, will default to `devise-keen`
+    This gems stores the signin and signout events in two different collections.
+If you do not specify a prefix, it will default to `devise-keen`.
+The collection names will look like {keen_collection_prefix}-signin and {keen_collection_prefix}-signout.

 Define these variables in `config/initializers/devise.rb`.